indrekis/FATImage_TCMD_plugin/ReadMe.md

 Supports: FAT12, FAT16, FAT32, VFAT.

+Partial Unicode support for the FAT32 -- UCS-16 symbols in LFNs are converted to the local codepage.

 Supports DOS 1.xx images without BPB.
 Support is based on the media descriptor in the FAT table and image size.
 Added several exceptions for the popular quirks of historical disk images from the retro sites.